YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 - `mem`: The algorithm used by BWA to align paired-end reads.
 - `-t 4`: Specifies the number of threads to use (in this case, 4 threads).
-- `fixmate`: Adjusts mate-pair information in the BAM file for consistency.
+- `fixmate -m`: Adjusts mate-pair information in the BAM file for consistency and adds the `ms` (mate score) tag, which is used by `markdup` to select the best reads to keep during duplicate marking.
-- `-m`: Specifies the maximum memory available per thread for sorting (e.g., `-m 1G` limits memory usage to 1 GB).
 - `sort`: Sorts the BAM file by genomic coordinates.
 - `-@ 4`: Specifies the number of threads to use for sorting (here, 4 threads).
 - `markdup`: Removes PCR duplicates to avoid bias in variant calling.
 - `view`: Converts the data into BAM format.
+- `-b`:

-- `-b`: Outputs the data in BAM format.
+ Outputs the data in BAM format.
 - `-f 2`: Selects properly paired reads.
-- `-F 2048

-`: Excludes supplementary alignments (e.g., secondary mappings).
+- `-F 2048`: Excludes supplementary alignments (e.g., secondary mappings).

 ---